NeuCharFramework/NcfDocs/docs/start/database/add_migration_for_service_project.md

 ## Generate migration files using EF Core's Add-Migration command

-Since the Senparc.Service project is not a standard XNCF module (essentially an XNCF module, but the file structure is relatively special), it cannot be directly operated in the Admin backend using the Senparc.Xncf.XncfBuilder module, otherwise, the system will generate files according to the XNCF directory structure (of course, this does not affect compilation).
+Since the Senparc.Service project is not a standard XNCF module (essentially it is an XNCF module, but the file structure is quite special), it cannot be directly operated using the Senparc.Xncf.XncfBuilder module in the Admin backend, otherwise, the system will generate files according to the XNCF directory structure (of course, this does not affect compilation).

 We can use the command line, taking CMD command line as an example, enter the Senparc.Service directory: